styled-system/styled-system/README.md

 Numbers from 0-4 are converted to values on the [spacing scale](#spacing-scale).
 Negative values can be used for negative margins.
 Numbers greater than 4 are converted to raw pixel values.
-String values are converted passed as raw CSS values.
+String values are passed as raw CSS values.
 And array values are converted into [responsive values](#responsive-styles).

 Margin and padding props follow a shorthand syntax for specifying direction.